-In addition to the foregoing investment fees, you will typically pay, and we will receive a portion of, certain fees associated with your brokerage account, including fees paid to the clearing firm or account custodian, as well as fees for certain services that you select, such as wire transfers or margin interest, account maintenance fees, paper documents fees, account inactivity fees, and a termination or transfer fee when your brokerage account is terminated or transferred to another broker-dealer.
+In addition to the foregoing investment fees, you will typically pay, and we will receive a portion of, certain fees associated with your brokerage account, including fees paid to the clearing firm or account custodian, as well as fees for certain services that you select, such as wire transfers or margin interest, account maintenance fees, paper document fees, account inactivity fees, termination fees, and transfer fees when your brokerage account is terminated or transferred to another broker-dealer.

 Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-For more detailed information about our fees and costs please review our Regulation Best Interest Disclosure and Fee Schedule found at www.ldb.com/CRS.
+For more detailed information about our fees and costs please review our Regulation Best Interest Disclosure and Fee Schedule found at www.1db.com/CRS.